Poptropica: Game

-When it first launched in 2007, Poptropica only had one island, titled Early Poptropica Island.
-By 2017, it had 58 islands to be explored, all with a different theme: examples include Back Lot Island, where the player helps produce a movie, and Super Power Island, where their goal is to defeat six super villains.
-Each island had its own quest, for which a player could receive an island medallion as well as 150 credits to spend in the in-game Poptropica Store.
-Starting July 6, 2011, Poptropica allowed players to replay islands without creating a new account, while still keeping track of all the Medallions the player had earned.
+When the game was first launched in 2007, it only had one island.
+By 2017, however, it had 58 islands to be explored, all of which had a different theme.
+These examples included Back Lot Island, where the player helped produce a movie, and Super Power Island, where their goal was to defeat six super villains.
+Each island had its own quests, in which a player could receive an island medallion as well as 150 credits to spend in the in-game Poptropica Store.
+Starting July 6, 2011, Poptropica allowed players to replay islands without them creating a new account, while they could still keep track of all Medallions they have earned.

 Advertisements

-In addition to the available island quests, advertisers contract for temporary mini-games that appear on the site, sometimes targeted to players of a certain age group or gender.
-Regular advertisers have included Disney, Kellogg's Froot Loops, Lego toys, and various animated movies and DVD releases.
+In addition to the available island quests, advertisers contract for temporary mini-games that appear on the site, which are targeted to players of a certain age group or gender.
+Regular advertisers included Disney, Kellogg's Froot Loops, Lego toys, and various animated movie releases.
 Advertisement mini-games normally appear only during a two-week period.
 If the player completes an advertisement mini-game, they receive a temporary prize, usually related to the media being advertised.

-A few Poptropica islands are themed after certain book series: these include Big Nate, Timmy Failure, Diary of a Wimpy Kid, and Magic Tree House.
+A few Poptropica islands are themed after certain book series: these include Big Nate ("Big Nate Island"), Timmy Failure ("Timmy Failure Island"), Diary of a Wimpy Kid ("Wimpy Wonderland" and "Wimpy Boardwalk Island"), Magic Tree House ("Red Dragon Island"), and Charlie and the Chocolate Factory ("Charlie and the Chocolate Factory Island").
 These islands are permanent, and can be played at any time.
 In 2015, a total of seven of these islands became members-only.